ValeryPonomarenko/ValeryPonomarenko.github.io/_drafts/navigation-for-dynamic-features.md

 ```

 #### Result
-Now you can run the application and make sure that everything works.
+Now you can run the application and make sure that everything works fine.
-What I do not like in this solution is that we have to put the navigation interface inside the app module, add some xml code by ourselves.
-But we could fix these issues.
+What I do not like in this solution is that we have to put the navigation interface inside the app module, write some xml code by ourselves so we can mispell the path of the fragment and we will know that only when we run the app.
+Let's fix these issues.

 ### Make Navigation Great Again
-Instead of adding navigaion interface inside the app module, let's create a new one that will be called leaderboard api module.
+Instead of adding navigaion interface inside the app module, let's create a new module that will be called leaderboard api module.
 The diagram shows how the modules are connected.

 ![App Modules](/assets/dynamic-feature-navigation/second-diagram.png){:class="img-fluid mx-auto d-block"}

 #### Leaderboard Api Module
-Create a new module.
-Here is the gradle file of the leaderboard api module
+The leaderboard module has all the classes that are used by the Leaderboard module and the App module.Here is the gradle file of the leaderboard api module

 ```gradle
 apply plugin: 'com.android.library'